flybywiresim/discord-bot-utils/.github/CONTRIBUTING.md

 This is a guide on how to set up a MongoDB instance with Docker.

-1. Install Docker from [their website](https://www.docker.com/get-started/) and read the guide on how to get started if unsure how to use.
+1. Install Docker from [their website](https://www.docker.com/get-started/) and read the guide on how to get started if unsure how to use it.
-2. In the .env file, on a new line type `MONGODB_URL=URL` replacing URL with your MongoDB access URL.
+2. In the `.env` file, on a new line type `MONGODB_URL=URL` replacing `URL` with your MongoDB access URL.
-3. In the .env file, on a new line type `MONGODB_DATABASE=DATABASE_NAME` replacing DATABASE with your MongoDB database name.
+3. In the `.env` file, on a new line type `MONGODB_DATABASE=DATABASE_NAME` replacing DATABASE with your MongoDB database name.
-4. In the .env file, on a new line type `MONGODB_USERNAME=USER_NAME` replacing USER with your MongoDB username.
+4. In the `.env` file, on a new line type `MONGODB_USERNAME=USER_NAME` replacing USER with your MongoDB username.
-5. In the .env file, on a new line type `MONGODB_PASSWORD=PASSWORD` replacing PASSWORD with your MongoDB password.
+5. In the `.env` file, on a new line type `MONGODB_PASSWORD=PASSWORD` replacing PASSWORD with your MongoDB password.
 6. To run the docker-compose file, run `docker-compose up -d` this will start the MongoDB instance along with mongo-express to view the DB.
 7. To stop the container run `docker-compose down`.
 8. The volumes will be created in the `/data` directory.